 4. Make use of artificial intelligence and chatbots

-When the workforce log off for the night, your digital assistants take over.
+When the workforce logs off for the night, your digital assistants take over.
 While they may not be able to deal with some of the more complex issues, it offers an engagement channel that is always on, delivering basic help and standardised messaging.
-By using artificial intelligence and chatbots, energy companies can deliver a constant customer service, optimise the use of resources and realise operational efficiencies.
+By using artificial intelligence and chatbots, energy companies can deliver constant customer service, optimise the use of resources and realise operational efficiencies.

 5. Keep up-to-speed with shifting compliance

 Energy suppliers have a responsibility to keep up-to-date with compliance regarding customer interactions.
-For instance, Ofgem make recording customer calls mandatory but don’t allow contact centres to record customer’s card details when making over-the-phone payments.
+For instance, Ofgem makes recording customer calls mandatory but don’t allow contact centres to record customer’s card details when making over-the-phone payments.
 Previously, contact centres had used ‘pause and resume’ technology to get around this.
 But Ofgem has since ruled against solutions of this kind.
 However, despite this, some 27% of survey respondents were still using ‘pause and resume’ mid-2018.

-Improved IT benefits staff and customers
+Improved IT benefits to staff and customers

 On the whole, there is a high level of staff turnover in the utility sector, which results in a constant stream of recruitment and training costs.
 Attracting and retaining a high calibre workforce is vital.

 We know from our Economy of People report that employees are not afraid of using technology if it helps to improve their daily working lives.
-Automation of manual processes and seamlessly joining the front and back office improves data input, reduces rework and results in less customer complaints.
+Automation of manual processes and seamlessly joining the front and back office improves data input, reduces rework and results in fewer customer complaints.

 By 2020, 90% of companies will offer flexible and remote working.
-Providing the technology and tools to achieve this is vital and brings advantages of having a remote workforce:
+Providing the technology and tools to achieve this is vital and brings the advantages of having a remote workforce: